Kieran815/mtbc/bash/README.md

 # run using ./scripting_basics.sh

 CONTEXT: Today (7/31/20) is my dad's 66th birthday and my parents took my son to the zoo.
+I based some of the code on this fact.
 Ty.

 - code for traversy media beginners guide to bash scripting